Norpace, Norpace CR, Rythmodan, Rythmodan-LA

 Advise patient and family or caregivers about the signs of arrhythmias and CHF (see above under Examination and Evaluation), and to seek immediate medical assistance if these signs develop.

-Instruct patient and family/caregivers to report other side effects such as severe or prolonged headache, vision problems, ...
+Instruct patient and family/caregivers to report other side effects ...